Deborah is the author of of Baby-Boomer-Retirement. com and often writes about retirement and topics of interest to Baby Boomers.

 You May Want an Inexpensive Stroller

-We found an inexpensive umbrella stroller which doesn't take up much room.
+We found an inexpensive umbrella stroller that doesn't take up much room.
 They can be purchased in many stores and online for less than $30.

 Duplicate Diapers, Lotions and Shampoos